Welcome to Law Soup Media

 Law Soup™ is the laws you need to know, in edible form.

-Law Soup explains the law, simply.
+Law Soup Media explains the law, simply.
 We tell you what you need to know about legal rights and duties, civics and our government, and how it all works (or doesn’t).
 This information empowers you to take charge of your life and to make a positive impact on society.
-Law Soup provides a variety of media, including web content, books, a chatbot, and events and workshops.
+Law Soup Media provides this information through a variety of innovative and engaging resources, including web content, books and ebooks, an app, a legal chatbot, and events and workshops.

 Law Soup Media is owned and operated by Tristan Blaine.
 We are committed to making a positive impact on society and the environment, while also being financially self-sustaining.
 Your support helps us accomplish both of these goals.